hjanuschka/fastlane-plugin-aws_device_farm/README.md

 end
 ```

+## Credit
+it is based on a custom action by @icapps (https://github.com/icapps/fastlane-configuration)
+added the following:
+  * IOS Support for XCUITests
+  * support current `fastlane` version
+  * improve output

 ## Issues and Feedback

 For any other issues and feedback about this plugin, please submit it to this repository.